Maryland's Smallest Tot Goes from PICU to Playground

 A Rocky Start

-Before Kayleigh was born, her mother Nicole Bent’s life was pretty close to her ideal: she ran a successful day care, travelled out of the country frequently and enjoyed life to the fullest.
+Before Kayleigh was born, her mother Nicole Bent's life was pretty close to her ideal: she ran a successful day care, traveled out of the country frequently and enjoyed life to the fullest.
 But she and her husband, Jake Klatt, were still missing one thing in their lives: a child.

 After more than a year of planning, they found out they were expecting a baby girl.

 When Nicole went in for her regular check-up at Mercy Medical Center at the end of December, 2013, doctors discovered that the placenta was clogged, meaning the fetus was not getting enough oxygen or nutrients.
 Nicole also had preeclampsia and was at risk for a stroke.
 She would have to deliver the baby soon or risk death for the both of them.